 Numerous sexual misconduct allegations that are gripping Hollywood have brought defamation back into the forefront of the national debate.

 In these cases, defamation applies.
-But how do you sue someone for defamation in Los Angeles, and why so few celebrities choose to sue media outlets and accusers for defamation during Hollywood’s arguably most prominent sex scandal in history?
+But how do you sue someone for defamation in Los Angeles, and why do so few celebrities choose to sue media outlets and accusers for defamation during Hollywood’s arguably most prominent sex scandal in history?

-These are the questions we asked an experienced defamation attorney at JML Law, one of the leading law firms in Los Angeles that have represented both celebrities and mere mortals to win seven- and eight-figure settlements in defamation suits in the past over 35 years.
+These are the questions we asked an experienced defamation attorney at JML Law, one of the leading law firms in Los Angeles that have represented both celebrities and mere mortals to win seven- and eight-figure settlements in defamation suits in the past 35 years.

 In order for a statement to be considered defamatory in Los Angeles, it must be unprivileged.

 Thus, you cannot sue privileged parties for defamation.
 Under federal and state laws in Los Angeles, privileged publications include:

 In fact, things get complicated if you’re a public figure, as you must prove that the defendant intentionally lied and defamed your reputation in order to cause damage.
 Private figures, on the other hand, only need to prove negligence on the part of the defendant.

 This answers the question of why celebrities and other public figures don’t bother to sue news publications and commenters on Facebook, Twitter, Instagram, or YouTube.